HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 1. Selectable modes of the installed configDB instance are: single database, standby master and MGR, and MGR mode is taken for instance.
 2. configDB version will change due to the mode, and the version must be 5.7 if MGR mode is selected, and MySQL instance version of 5.6 or 5.7 could be selected if other modes are selected.
 3. When MGR mode is selected, there shall be three editable instances under MGR mode by default, which shall be no less than three or no more than nine when editing.
 There is no quantitative limitation if other modes are selected.
-4. Create high-privilege user switch, and the switch is open by default, that is, after successful installation of configDB MySQL instance, there will generate a "hotdb_root" account by default, and such account owns all privileges of MySQL instance.
+4. Create high-privilege user switch, and the switch is open by default, that is, after successful installation of configDB MySQL instance, there will generate a `hotdb_root` account by default, and such account owns all privileges of MySQL instance.
-5. The instance port number is 3306 by default, which could be modified independently as the case may be.
+5. The instance port number is `3306` by default, which could be modified independently as the case may be.
 6. The parameters "disk device name" and "data directory" are optional, and if they are null, the program will assign a null value for "disk device name" and the default value "/data" for "data directory" automatically.
 As for detailed description of the parameters, please refer to " [Description of cluster deployment script parameters](#description-of-script-parameters)".
 7. \[More Parameters] could set more optional parameters for the current deployed MySQL instance, and when the input box of the parameter is null, the Installation Script will make self-computation and processing and assign default value, and modification is not recommended without special requirement.
 If needing to make the modified parameters applicable to other deployed configDB instance, the option "Synchronize more parameters to other configDB instances" shall be checked.

-8) **LVS parameters**
+**(3) LVS parameters**

 ![](assets/install-and-deploy/image19.png)

-1. Cluster deployment does not support installation of LVS related components, and if Not Install is selected, the LVS configuration parameters do not need to be filled in
+1. Cluster deployment does not support installation of LVS related components, and if Not Install is selected, the LVS configuration parameters do not need to be filled in.
 2. The IP filled in for "LVS_vip" is required to be the one not occupied by server or other application and on the same network segment with the compute node server.
-The format is VIP+Subnet Mask length, for example: 192.168.200.120/24
+The format is VIP+Subnet Mask length, for example: `192.168.200.120/24`.
-3. "virtual_router_id value could be selected from \[1-255] independently, but this value is required to be unique in the network segment used by the cluster, that is, it shall not conflict with the value selected for other application services.
+3. `virtual_router_id` value could be selected from \[1-255] independently, but this value is required to be unique in the network segment used by the cluster, that is, it shall not conflict with the value selected for other application services.
-4. Master/standby "lvs_net_interface_name" is the gateway device name of the LVS server, and such name must be consistent with the one displayed on the real server (it could be viewed via ip a command), and the format is: gateway device name + ":2", for example: "eth0:2".
+4. Master/standby `lvs_net_interface_name` is the gateway device name of the LVS server, and such name must be consistent with the one displayed on the real server (it could be viewed via `ip a` command), and the format is: gateway device name + ":2", for example: `eth0:2`.

-5) **Data source parameters**
+**(4) Data source parameters**

 ![](assets/install-and-deploy/image20.png)